Regulation Neutral 6

 Mentioned

-Donald Trump person Markwayne Mullin person U.S. Department of Homeland Security company CISA company
+Markwayne Mullin person Department of Homeland Security company TSA company U.S. Senate company CISA company

 Key Intelligence